 Critical topics covered in NSR's recruiting seminars.

 Each year, deserving high school student-athletes are left out of the recruiting process because they and their parents follow antiquated ideas of how the college recruiting process works.
-Depending on well-intended, but often flawed advice from friends, relatives or even uninformed high school or club coaches, prospects and parents often assume that because they made All-Conference or play on a travel or club team they will automatically be noticed by college coaches.
+Depending on well-intended, but often flawed advice from friends, relatives or even uninformed high school or club coaches, prospects and parents assume that they will be automatically noticed by college coaches.
 Not true.

 Recruiting today is specialized.
 It is not something anybody who watches ESPN, went to college 20 years ago, or coaches a team can intimately know and keep up with.
 It moves too fast, changes too often, requires too much attention.

 NSR offers free recruiting seminars conducted by knowledgeable, well-trained college scouts.
 These valuable sessions get to the heart of what recruiting is, how it works and how families can best navigate the process.